husods/NLP-studies/README.md

 1. Explore the **implementation of models and algorithms** in the code
 2. Adapt the pipeline to your **own datasets**
 3. Examine the **Flask app structure** and extend it for your use case

-> For full methodology, model details, and performance metrics, refer to the **Project Report**.

 ---